technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 07/Lab 07.md

 incorrect.](./media/image139.png)

 11. Under the question node, add a **Set a variable value** node to convert the choice received from the question node to String.
+(The 3 different paths formed based on the options will not be used in this case.
+They can either be deleted or left as such.
+In this case, we will leave thema as such and add the **Set variable value** node before the branches, immediately after the question node).

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image140.png)